Unconventional Fossil Fuels Factsheet

 • Unconventional natural gas (UG) comes primarily from three sources: shale gas in low-permeability shale formations; tight gas in low-permeability sandstone and carbonate reservoirs; and coalbed methane (CBM) in coal seams.7

-• UG, particularly shale and tight gas, is most commonly extracted through hydraulic fracturing, or “fracking.”
-A mixture of fluid (water) and sand is pumped underground at extreme pressures to create cracks in the geologic formation, allowing gas to flow out.
-When the pressure is released, a portion of the fluid returns as “flowback,” and the sand remains as a “proppant,” keeping the fractures open.7
+• UG, particularly shale and tight gas, is most commonly extracted through hydraulic fracturing (“fracking”).
+A mixture of water and sand is pumped underground at extreme pressures to create cracks in the geologic formation, allowing gas to flow out.
+When pressure is released, some fluid returns as “flowback,” while sand remains as a “proppant,” keeping the fractures open.7

 • Global tight gas resources are estimated at 2,684 Tcf, with the largest amounts in Asia/Pacific and Latin America.
-Resources of CBM are estimated at 1,660 Tcf, with more than 75% in Eastern Europe/Eurasia and Asia/Pacific.7
+CBM resources are estimated at 1,660 Tcf, with over 75% in Eastern Europe/Eurasia and Asia/Pacific.7

 U.S. Shale Gas and Non-Shale Gas Production (Bcf/d)11